8kW Solar System Cost

-There are cheaper alternatives on the solar market, but what matters most is the quality because you get what you pay for.
+There are cheaper alternatives on the solar market, but the quality matters most because you get what you pay for.

 Below is the average cost of an 8kW solar system in Australia’s capital cities.
-The difference in price is based on varied government rebates and local encoemies.
+The price difference is based on varied government rebates and local economies.

 |City||Average cost||Average cost per watt|

 What Is the Rebate Amount on an 8kW Solar System?

 The Australian government solar rebate varies depending on the state you live in.
 For an 8kW solar system, you will receive a rebate of approximately $2,993 in VIC and TAS and around $3,511 rebate in NSW, QLD, SA, and WA.

 This price can go up or down by approximately 5%, depending on the current STC’s price.